The information on this page has been provided by ASU Online for Online Graduates who are completing degree requirements.

 Yes!
 Graduation is open to all ASU students and their guests.
-You will participate in University Commencement (Graduate or Undergraduate, depending on your degree) or with your college - the academic home for your degree and major.
+You can participate in University Commencement (Graduate or Undergraduate, depending on your degree) and/or your College's Convocation (your college is the academic home for your degree and major).
+There are also some special interest convocation ceremonies that you can participate in, too.
 A full list of ceremonies can be found here.

 Information on how to RSVP to attend ceremonies can be viewed here.
 You must RSVP to attend ceremonies.
-Some ceremonies require tickets.
 Click on the link for your college convocation event in order to get more information.

 No. Participation in graduation ceremonies is a separate process from applying for graduation and having your degree conferred.
 Of course, we hope that you will come to campus and enjoy all of the celebrations ASU has to offer to mark this important achievement!